-Hello and a BIG welcome to Year 4!
+Hello and welcome to Year 4’s webpage :)

 - Children are expected to read regularly at home: being a fluent reader is key to learning across ALL subjects and it’s a key life skill.
 It is ideal to read a book over a few days to allow your child to discuss what they have read to embed learning and demonstrate a clear comprehension of the text.
-You may wish to ask the children questions or discuss the meanings of key words within the book.
-Please remember to encourage your child to complete a task from their reading journal once every 2 weeks.
+You may wish to ask the children questions or discuss the meanings of keywords within the book.

-- Children are encouraged to practise their times tables at any opportunity: in the car on the way to the supermarket/ walking to school/ preparing meals/ walking the dog- where ever the weather takes you.
-By the end of Year 4, your child ideally should know all times tables up to 12×12.
+- Children are encouraged to practise their times tables at any opportunity: in the car on the way to the supermarket/ walking to school/ preparing meals/ walking the dog- where ever you can!

 Thank you for your continued support!

 As always, stay safe, have fun and be kind (not only to others but yourself as well).

 Year 4 Topics Overview